godfat/pork/README.md

 * :newline
 * :diff

-If you want to force to a specific mode, here's how you would do:
+If we want to force to a specific mode, here's how we would do:

 ``` ruby
 Pork.inspect_failure_mode :newline
 ```

-Then it would always use the mode you specified.
+Then it would always use the mode we specified.

 ## CONTRIBUTORS: